top of page

 • Bottling: minimum of 80 proof

-• Whisky from Japan made from malted barley and most likely blended in a single distillery for a complex flavor, but they also do single malts.
-There is a strong influence from Scotch whisky, but the difference is that it has more aroma, and at the same time, it is lighter, which is due to their Mizunara oak.
-Unlike previous ones, there are no rules and laws, meaning that the whisky can be imported and labeled as "Japanese".
+• Whisky from Japan is made from malted barley and most likely blended in a single distillery for a complex flavor, but they also do single malts.
+There is a strong influence from Scotch whisky, but the difference is that it has more aroma, and at the same time, it is lighter, which is due to its Mizunara oak.
+Unlike previous ones, there are no rules and laws, meaning the whisky can be imported and labeled as "Japanese."

 • Aging: no specifications, but must be aged in barrels